Skip to Content

 2. Sub-Groups (Optional): Further categorize these groups for better organization.
 For example, under Assets, you might have sub-groups like "Current Assets" and "Fixed Assets."

-Creating Ledger Accounts:
+Creating Ledger Accounts in ERPNext:

 Define accounts within each group or sub-group.
 These are the specific accounts where your transactions will be recorded.
 Examples include: